jku/repository-playground/playground/IMPLEMENTATION-NOTES.md

   * Change delegation -- likely NOT offered automatically as there's no logical trigger for this

-Some  "offered" actions may also have to be manually triggerable.
-The "change delegation" action potentially does require input from user: _role, signers/keys, threshold, expiry-period, signing-period_.
+The "change delegation" action is the only one that needs to be manually triggerable and potentially does require input from user: _role, signers/keys, threshold, expiry-period, signing-period_.
   * Note that "initialize repository" is a special case of 4 X "change delegation" with some defaults
   * Plan is to accept input in challenge-response manner (although arguments